 I am looking for a bet that has low odds, which will reduce the amount of money I need to deposit at Betfair.
 But they need to be over 1.5 as that is a requirement from the terms and conditions.
 I also want a bet that is happening today, because I am lazy and want to make my money as quickly as possible.

 Note: If you use this link when signing up, there’s a £20 free bet at Betfair too

 Crawley Town v Gillingham stood out.
 The odds you can bet at are 2.15, and you can trade them off at 2.12 on Betfair.

 Think about this for a second: you place a £10 bet at bet365 and ‘lay’ a £10 bet at Betfair.
 If the bet wins you will get £21.5 (10 x 2.15) from bet365 but only have to pay out £21.2 (10*2.12) at Betfair.
-A 30p profit!
+A 30p profit, on top of the free bet!
 Unfortunately, you also have to pay a commission to Betfair which erodes that profit, but you are still reclaiming most of the value from the bet.

 Now let’s place the bets.

 At Bet365, I had to place the balance in two £200 bets.
 One with my own deposit and once again with the bonus funds.